Mechanical Engineering Design

 Overview

 Become an incorporated engineer, faster.
 Our Mechanical Engineering Design degree combines practical, hands-on learning with the essential theories for working in this industry.
-Then practice your new skills through our extra-curricular activities and specialist facilities.
+Then practise your new skills through our extra-curricular activities and specialist facilities.

 You’ll learn how to become an inventive problem-solver.
 After reviewing a product, you’ll consider how to improve it and test your ideas using industry-standard software.
 Tools you’ll use include computer-aided design (CAD) and stress and analysis packages.